Gervi-Hera-Vitr/sindri-labs/README.md

   - **Artifact**: inline project-bound documentation.
 - [gradle](./gradle) - Gradle Wrapper files, supporting build.
 - [lab-ux-ktor](./lab-ux-ktor/README.md) - _**future**_ home and demo for shared labs (Gradle and Ktor subproject).
+- [local](./local) - Fluent local setup instructions for IDEs used in labs and production applications.
+- [site](./site) - Public home page for the school published with Jekyll and GitHub Pages.
+- [src](./src) - Source code for the support of the school program operations at the root of the repository.
+- [util](./util) - Script and library files for the ops and maintenance of the school program;
+  - [.github](./.github) - GitHub actions and workflows are actively using these scripts.

 **Technical and mechanical modules for the school assets:**